FreezieYT12/FreezieYT12.github.io/README.md

-Dont copy or ur gay
+If you copy this your not straight.